Tea with Milk and Sugar (1 Teacup (6 Fl Oz)) and Black Forest (Chocolate-Cherry) Cake (1 Piece (1/12 Of 3 Layer, 8 Inches Or 9 Inches Dia))

 Portion Control

-Pair your dessert with a protein-rich food such as a handful of nuts or a small serving of Greek yogurt to slow down the absorption of sugars.
+Pair the cake with a source of protein or healthy fat, such as a handful of nuts or a small serving of Greek yogurt, to slow down the absorption of sugars.

 Incorporate Fiber

-Engage in light physical activity, like a short walk, after eating to help your body use the sugar more efficiently.
+Engage in light physical activity, like a short walk, after consuming the cake and tea to help your body utilize the sugars more efficiently.

 Mindful Eating